Student Off-campus Housing Assistance General Information

 - The "No Pets" policy of many landlords is strictly enforced.
 Students with pets drastically restrict their choices.

 - Use a written rental agreement if renting a vacant accommodation or a written roommate agreement if you are renting a shared accommodation.
-These can be obtained by contacting the Sonoma County Rental Information and Mediation Services (SCRIMS) at (707) 575-8787.

 - The College does not have temporary housing for use while students look for off-campus housing.
 There are several motels in and around Santa Rosa which students and their parents can use until off campus housing arrangements are completed.